 Note 2.
-Effect of Adoption of the new lease standard (ASC Topic 842) on Condensed consolidated financial statements
+Effect of Adoption of the New Lease Standard (ASC Topic 842) on Condensed Consolidated Financial Statements

-The Company adopted ASC Topic 842, Lease, on January 1, 2019, applying the modified retrospective method to all leases existing at the date of initial application.
+The Company adopted ASC Topic 842 on January 1, 2019, applying the modified retrospective method to all leases existing at the date of initial application.
 The comparative information has not been adjusted and continues to be reported under the accounting standards in effect for the prior period.

-The following table summarizes the effects of adopting Topic 842 on the Company's condensed consolidated balance sheets as of January 1, 2019 (in thousands):
+The following table summarizes the effects of adopting Topic 842 on the Company's consolidated balance sheet as of January 1, 2019 (in thousands):

-As reported under Balances under Topic 842 Adjustments Prior GAAP Operating lease right-of-use assets \$ 10,049 \$ 10,049 \$ Operating lease liabilities (2,430) (2,430) - Other long-term liabilities - 140 140 Operating lease liabilities, net of current portion (7,759) (7,759)
+As reported under Topic 842 Adjustments ] Balances under Prior GAAP Operating lease right-of-use assets \$ 10,049 \$ (10,049) \$ Operating lease liabilities (2,430) 2,430 Other long-term liabilities 140 140 Operating lease liabilities, net of current portion (7,759) 7,759 -

-Deferred rent included in other long-term liabilities
+\Deferred rent included in other long-term liabilities